oracle/weblogic-deploy-tooling/documentation/3.0/content/concepts/archive.md

 #### `wlsdeploy/wrcExtension`
 The directory into which the WebLogic Remote Console extension WAR file (i.e., `console-rest-ext-6.0.war`) is stored.
-Create Domain, Update Domain, and Deploy Apps tools place any file in this directory into the `$DOMAIN_HOME/management-services-ext/` directory.
+Create Domain, Update Domain, and Deploy Applications tools place any file in this directory into the `$DOMAIN_HOME/management-services-ext/` directory.

 ### Using multiple archive files